-The default Calrec IP addresses are xxx. yyy.1.0 for the primary, and xxx.yyy.2.0 for the secondary Control Processor cards. xxx.yyy is unique for each Summa/ standalone router processing core and can be confirmed by running the Program Updater GUI on the support laptop.
-If the default addresses are not suitable, please supply alternative IP addresses and a subnet mask which can be configured pre-delivery or during commissioning.
+The default Calrec IP addresses are xxx. yyy.1.0 for the primary, and xxx.yyy.2.0 for the secondary Control Processor cards. xxx.yyy is unique for each Summa/ standalone router processing core and can be confirmed by running the Program Updater GUI on a laptop.
+If the default addresses are not suitable, please supply alternative IP addresses and a subnet mask which can be configured predelivery or during commissioning.